(Article Updated September 30, 2019)

 Real estate brokers say kitchens sell homes.
 That means the refrigerator, dishwasher and stove you purchase today could affect your home's resale value in the future.

-Get professional advice.
-You can go to home improvement stores and ask the salespeople what customers are currently purchasing, check out articles and ads in home design magazines, or visit new home communities and see what builders have put into their model homes.
-You can ask real estate brokers at open houses what is popular with buyers.
-And so on.
+You can go to home improvement stores and ask the sales people what customers are currently purchasing, check out home design magazines, or visit new home communities and see what builders are using in their model homes.
+You can also ask real estate brokers at open houses what is popular with buyers.
 The more resources you consult, the better you'll understand what's in demand – and what's not.

 Smart purchases can enhance your home's resale value and work well for you until you decide to sell your home.

-A loanDepot licensed loan officer can help with these and any other lending questions.
-Call (888) 983-3240 to speak with one today.
+A loanDepot licensed loan consultant can help with these and any other lending questions.